Pygmy shiner

-The pygmy shiner (Notropis tropicus) is a species of cyprinid fish.
+The pygmy shiner (Notropis tropicus) is a species of freshwater ray-finned fish beloinging to the family Leuciscidae, the shiners, daces and minnows.
 It is endemic to the Pánuco River basin in east–central Mexico.
-Its type locality is Tamesí River at Llera in the Tamaulipas state.
+Its type locality is Tamesí River at Llera in the state of Tamaulipas.
 It is a small species, less than 4 cm in standard length.